gjbex/training-material/Debugging/README.md

 1. `Gdb`: some sample code to illustrate using GDB.
 1. `GitBisect`: illustration of using `git bisect` to find the first bad commit.
-1. `MPI`: MPI code to illustrate using Allinea DDT.
+1. `MPI`: MPI code to illustrate using Allinea DDT and MUST.
+1. `OpenMP`: OpenMP multi-threaded code illustrating using GDB and DDT.
 1. `Pfunit`: very simple illustration of how to use the pFUnit testing framework for Fortran unit testing.
 1. `Qmtest`: illustration of how to use QMTest for integration testing.